 - Value for money of the targeted external funding

-Proposals will be jointly evaluated by a panel which includes senior academics from each university.
+Proposals will be jointly evaluated by a panel which includes senior academics from the University of Nottingham and the University of Tübingen.

 Application deadline for the seedcorn (preparatory) projects: